katelaan/harrsh/README.md

 ## News: Effective Entailment Checking for Separation Logic with Inductive Definitions

 HARRSH now supports entailment checking.
 The paper that describes these new features is currently under review.
-The [appendix with all proofs](https://github.com/katelaan/entailment/blob/master/appendix.pdf) and an archive with the full set of benchmarks -- is available [here](https://github.com/katelaan/entailment/blob/master/appendix.pdf).
+The [appendix with all proofs](https://github.com/katelaan/entailment/blob/master/appendix.pdf) is available [here](https://github.com/katelaan/entailment/blob/master/appendix.pdf).
 An [archive containing the full set of benchmarks](https://github.com/katelaan/entailment/blob/master/benchmarks.tar.gz) used to evaluate Harrsh are available [here](https://github.com/katelaan/entailment/blob/master/benchmarks.tar.gz).
 The archive contains the benchmarks in Harrsh, Songbird and Slide input formats.

 ## Robustness Properties